Frequently asked questions

 How do I add an asset acquired during administration?

-Navigate to Accounting in the left-hand menu.
+Go to Accounting › Assets in the left-hand menu.

-Choose the asset type.
+Select the asset type.

 How do I add a liability to the inventory?